KxSystems/embedPy/README.md

 q)qfunc[pyarglist 2 2;pykwargs `d`c!3 3]
 36
 ```
-You can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments, but note that _all_ keyword arguments must always follow any positional arguments and that the dictionary of keyword arguments must always be specified last if it is given at all.
 ```q
 q)qfunc[4;pyarglist enlist 3;`d pykw 2;pykwargs (1#`c)!(),2]
 48
 ```

 #### Calling functions with zero arguments or `None`

 In q, every function takes at least one argument.
-Whenever a function is called with `func[]`, the argument passed is the identity function `::`.
+Even a niladic function, called with `func[]`, is the identity function `::` as an argument.
 In embedPy, if a function is called with `::` as the only argument, the underlying Python function will be called with _no_ arguments.
 As we noted above `::` in q maps to `None` in Python, however in Python these two calls are not equivalent:
 ```
 func()
 func(None)